Neutrino Telescope Event Classification on Quantum Computers: Results

 In this section, we assess the performance of our quantum machine learning algorithms in classifying the light patterns produced by neutrino interactions in neutrino telescopes.
 Specifically, we aim to distinguish the elongated light patterns produced by muon neutrino interactions (tracks) from the more compact patterns resulting from other neutrino flavors (cascades).
 The dataset used for this study is described in~\Cref{sec:dataset}, and the quantum models are introduced in~\Cref{sec:architectures}.
 Each model's parameters were optimized until convergence of the training loss.

 Due to the current limitations of quantum hardware, encoding the full high-dimensional input data is infeasible.
 To address this, we employ physics-inspired feature engineering to reduce the data to three informative features per event.
 We explore two feature sets: (a) the three principal moments of inertia, $\vec{x} = (I_2, I_1, I_0)$, and (b) two moment differences and the center-of-mass (CoM) traveled distance, $\vec{x} = (I_2 - I_1, I_1 - I_0, \texttt{CoM})$.
 These engineered representations, visualized in~\Cref{fig:dataset}, exhibit clear class separation, particularly in the 3D projections, thereby simplifying the classification task.
 Much of the model performance can thus be attributed to the discriminative power of this compact feature space, rather than to algorithmic complexity alone.
+This physics-inspired feature selection enables high classification performance—even in classical machine learning models—with drastically fewer features than typically required in brute-force approaches, which often demand orders of magnitude more inputs to achieve comparable accuracy; the resulting compact representation not only benefits classical methods but also facilitates the application of quantum algorithms by aligning with current hardware constraints.

 We conducted numerical experiments using the NPQK approach.
 A 2-qubit QNN with depth $L = 10$ was used to generate the embedding.
 Each NPQK model was trained on 200 events and tested on 120, using the Adam optimizer with a learning rate of 0.05, a batch size of 8, and 20 training epochs.
 After training, the QNN served as a quantum feature map for kernel computation.
 The kernel matrix $K$ was evaluated under two settings: ideal simulation (purple curve) and execution on IBM’s 127-qubit Strasbourg quantum processor (blue curve).
 To enhance scalability, we used disjoint qubit pairs to parallelize the estimation of reduced density matrices, as described in \cref{sec:npqks}.
 Each matrix was reconstructed from 1024 measurements per Pauli observable.
+For comparison, results obtained with classical machine learning methods on the same feature sets are presented in Appendix \ref{ap:classical_results}.

 The QCNN was simulated with a width of 3 qubits and a depth of $L = 5$.
 It was trained on 900 events, with 100 reserved for testing.
 Like the NPQK, optimization was performed using Adam, but with a cosine learning rate scheduler (initial rate 0.1, 100 decay steps, $\alpha = 0.95$).
 Training and inference were carried out entirely in simulation, as the hybrid classical-quantum optimization loop remains impractical on current hardware.